 To Make the Pizza Dough

-- In a medium sized mixing bowl, or stand mixer, combine the warm water, sugar, and yeast and mix well.
+- In the bowl of a stand mixer, combine the warm water, sugar, and yeast and mix well.
 Let it sit for about 5 minutes, or until it becomes frothy and bubbly.

 - Mix on low speed for another 1-2 minutes, then cover and let the dough rest in a warm place for 15 minutes, or until about doubled in size (or wrap and store in the fridge overnight).